hidden9090/Evilginx2-Phishlets/README.md

 Some tips and suggestions to help secure your Evilginx Infrastructure.
 - Remove IOCs (X-Evilginx header and Default Cert Details)
 - Modify Unauth redirect static contents
-- Modify code to request wildcard certificates for root domain from Let'sEncrypt other than requesting for each subdomains (As mentioned in Kuba's blog) - Check this repo for reference https://github.com/ss23/evilginx2
+- Modify code to request wildcard certificates for root domain from Let'sEncrypt other than requesting for each subdomai
 - Put evilginx behind a proxy to help against  TLS fingerprinting (JA3 and JA3S)
 - Use cloudflare in between if possible/feasible (You have to configure the SSL Settings correctly, change it to Full in cloudflare settings)
-- Use some known ASN blacklist to avoid getting detected like here (https://github.com/aalex954/evilginx2-TTPs#ip-blacklist)
+- Use some known ASN blacklist to avoid getting detected
 - Reduce the Number of proxyhosts in phishlet if possible to reduce content loading time.
 - Host Evilginx at Azure and use their domain (limit proxy host in phishlet to 1 or find a way , may be create multiple azure sub domains and try with that)
 - Add some sub_filters to modify the content of the pages to avoid content based detections, like (Favicon, form title font or style, or anything which seems relevant)